user5145/flatpak_wine_infrastructure_script/README.md

-# flatpak_wine_infrrastructure_script
+# flatpak_wine_infrastructure_script
-code that i reuse building flatpaks with wine
+code that I use building flatpaks with wine